bobo0303/ESWT-Net/README.md

 <img src="https://i.imgur.com/UFeJK0D.png" width="550" height="300">
 </div>

 The results of each ablation experiment are shown.
 There are respective removed modules at the bottom of each image.
-Among them, ESWT (coarse) represents the original model design but the coarse result of the first stage and ESWT (refine) represents the output refinement result of the second stage of the original model.
+Among them, TS-ESWT (coarse) represents the original model design but the coarse result of the first stage and TS-ESWT (refine) represents the output refinement result of the second stage of the original model.

 ## Object removal